-In some applications, or for aesthetic purposes, it may be preferable to install Surround External panels with joints that are sealant filled.
+In some applications it may be preferable to install Commercial ExpressPanels with joints that are sealant filled.
 In this case, horizontal backing strips are used and joints are sealed to minimise moisture getting into the cavity.
 Sealant is also applied to the underside of slabs.

-Cemintel Surround External panels are to be drilled and then fixed onto supporting metal top hats using Surround rivets.
+Cemintel Commercial ExpressPanel shall be predrilled and then fixed onto supporting metal top hats using countersunk head screws.